ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 ## Reduce your Proxmox VE server's exposed surface

 Your standalone Proxmox VE node comes with a number of services running by default.
-Having in mind the target system's particularities assumed in this guide, there is some reconfiguring or disabling of services you can do to harden your Proxmox VE platform even more.
+Having in mind the particularities assumed in this guide's target system, there is some reconfiguring or disabling of services you can do to harden your Proxmox VE platform even more.

 The basic idea is to reduce your platform's surface exposed to possible attacks, while also saving some RAM and CPU in the process, by disabling unneeded processes related to Proxmox VE.